cargo2nix/cargo2nix/README.md

 Bring [Nix](https://nixos.org/nix) dependency management to your Rust project!

-- **Development Shell** - knowing all the dependencies means seamless direnv integration.  `nix develop` or `direnv activate` in this repo and see!
+- **Development Shell** - knowing all the dependencies means easy creation of complete shells.
+Run `nix develop` or `direnv allow` in this repo and see!
 - **Caching** - CI & CD pipelines move faster when purity guarantees allow skipping more work!
 - **Reproducibility** - Pure builds.
 Access to all of